imranhsayed/react-workshop/README.md

 To checkout all branches run: `git branch --all`.
 To checkout individual branch run: `git checkout <branch name>`.
 From there on you should be good.

-## Branch Name: 02-should-component-update
+## Branch Name: 02-render-method
 ### Branch Description:
-Example for component lifecycle method: shouldComponentUpdate()
+Example for component lifecycle method: render()

 ## Installation